Yield: 9″ cranberry almond crumb cake // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Cranberry Jam

-- In a small bowl, whisk together the corn starch and water, then vigorously mix it into the jam, stirring until it thickens.
+• In a small bowl, whisk together the cornstarch and 1 tbsp. orange juice, then mix it into the jam, stirring until it thickens.
 Remove from the heat and set aside.

-- In a medium sized bowl, melt the butter.
-Add in the sugar and flour, then use a fork to mix the ingredients together until you have formed clumps of dough.
+• In a medium sized bowl, melt the butter.
+Add in the brown sugar, orange zest, flour, and 30g (⅓ c.) of sliced almonds.
+Use a fork to mix the ingredients together until you have formed clumps of dough.
 Set aside.

 Butter Cake

-- Use a rubber spatula to scrape down the sides of the bowl.
-Add in both eggs and the almond extract.
-Beat until well combined (~1 min.)
+• Use a rubber spatula to scrape down the sides of the bowl.
+Add in both eggs and the vanilla, then beat until well combined (~1 min.)

-- Pour the cake batter into the prepared cake pan and smooth out the top.
+• Pour the cake batter into the prepared cake pan and smooth out the top.
 Gently spread the cranberry jam into an even layer over the cake batter.
-Top with the streusel, followed by the sliced almonds.
+Top with the streusel, followed by the remaining 30g (⅓ c.) of sliced almonds

-- In a small bowl, whisk together the powdered sugar, almond extract, and 1 tbsp. of milk.
-Add more milk for a thinner consistency if desired.
+• In a small bowl, whisk together the powdered sugar and orange juice.
+Add more juice for a thinner glaze if desired.

-- Once the cake has cooled to room temperature, drizzle the almond glaze over the top.
+• Once the cake has cooled to room temperature, drizzle the glaze over the top.
 Serve and enjoy!

 Best regards! 🙂